 When personality types DO make it to therapy, they face another obstacle: being seen through the wrong lens.

-Research shows that 12 million adults are misdiagnosed annually in the US healthcare system.
-In mental health specifically, certain personality presentations are consistently misread:
+Some estimates suggest that millions of adults may be misdiagnosed within the US healthcare system each year.
+In mental health specifically, certain personality presentations can be misread:

-Type 8 directness → diagnosed as “anger management issues” or oppositional behavior Type 5 withdrawal → diagnosed as avoidant personality or depression Type 4 emotional intensity → diagnosed as borderline or “dramatic” Type 6 vigilance → diagnosed as generalized anxiety or paranoid features Type 1 standards → diagnosed as OCD-like or perfectionistic personality
+Type 8 directness → sometimes misread as “anger management issues” or oppositional behavior Type 5 withdrawal → sometimes misread as avoidant personality or depression Type 4 emotional intensity → sometimes misread as borderline or “dramatic” Type 6 vigilance → sometimes misread as generalized anxiety or paranoid features Type 1 standards → sometimes misread as OCD-like or perfectionistic personality

 Women face particular challenges: Nearly 80% of women with autism are initially misdiagnosed — often with borderline personality disorder, eating disorders, or anxiety.
 The average delay between first mental health contact and correct autism diagnosis is 10 years.
 Personality presentations that don’t match stereotyped expectations get pathologized.